 Nox et Lux, Tabula Mundi Colores Arcus and the companions on Tabula Mundi 1.
 Book M: Liber Mundi and the Rosetta Tarot (another Thoth/GD influenced deck) 2.
 Book of Seshet can be found by clicking on their respective names.

-***Crowley’s work can be found all over the internet (don’t worry, without violating any copyright laws).
+***Strapped for money?
+Crowley’s work can be found all over the internet (don’t worry, without violating any copyright laws).
 This link here is a great one: https://www.bibliotecapleyades.net/crowley/libro_thoth.htm – though there are plenty more.
-It goes directly to Book of Thoth, but if you click on the “Go to Crowley” you’ll get plenty info on the creator/writer himself as well as everything else he’s ever written.
+If you click on the “Go to Crowley” you’ll get plenty info on the creator/writer himself as well as everything else he’s ever written.
 You know, in case Lon Milo Duquette’s book made you eager for more (his bibliography and notes will provide you with plenty possibilities).

 Weiser Books obviously has Thoth gold in hands with Duquette’s material, and since there is hardly any competition the title will remain at the top for everyone who wants to know more about the deck.
 However, I truly wonder if and how that will change once there will be more (and I hope more practical too, especially for people who think Thoth is difficult even without the modalities) works on the deck.
 Why do I say this?
 Well, I heard through the grapevine we can expect two extra titles on Thoth and Golden Dawn.
 Two Llewellyn authors will join the ranks in – I believe – respectively Spring and Autumn of 2018: The first is (not sure on exact title) Secrets of the Crowley Thoth by Katz & Goodwin.
 Books by this duo are never ‘standard’ in content and most of the time offer a new way of looking at a tarot deck or at certain techniques.
 If it is as easy to read as Secrets of the Waite Smith it will be even more of a “Can’t wait!-title”.
 The second is a studybook of sorts on all the GD attributes by my friend T. Susan Chang – you might know her through her Arcana Cases.
 Susan already has a podcast on Thoth/Tabula Mundi with designer MM Meleen, so I expect great things from this read (no pressure, Susie :D).